8 Project Management Trends in 2025 – Where Are We Headed?

 Key digital skills, such as digital collaboration and agile methods, are coming more and more into focus.

-Yet, which project management trends can be derived from these developments?
+Yet, what project management trends can be derived from these developments?
 Let us get into our forecasts.

 Trend 1: More Artificial Intelligence in Project Management